szetok/dotnet-react-template/README.md

 or

 ```
+$ cd src
 $ docker build -t dotnet-react-template .
 $ docker run -p 44406:80 dotnet-react-template
 ```

-The SPA with backend will be running on http://localhost:44406
+The React application with backend will be running on http://localhost:44406